Architectural & Interiors Photo Shoot FAQ’s

 For real estate shoots, images are post-processed within 48 hours, typically less.
 If you have requested additional editing/retouching prior to our shoot, it will be completed within initial delivery and billed according to the request.
 Any editing/retouching that is requested after initial delivery may take up to an additional 48 hours, and is billed accordingly.

 Do you own the copyright to the images or are the images licensed?

-I retain all copyrights to the images and license the images based on your specific marketing needs.
+I retain all copyrights to the images and license the images based on your specific needs.
+For client portfolio shoots, licensing includes single usage license for client’s website & social media.
+For commercial shoots, licensing is based on the intended use of an image (or images).
 If you would like a global copyright, you will be billed accordingly.

 Do you offer Multiple Client Usage?